pwmt/zathura/doc/man/zathurarc.5.rst

 value in the list will be used for all other number of pages per row if not set explicitly.

-Per default, the first column is set to 2 for double-page layout.
+Per default, the first column is set to 2 for double-page layout, i.e. the faule is set to 1:2.
+A value of 1:1:3 would put the first page in dual-page layour in the first column, and for layouts with more columns the first page would be put in the 3rd column.

 * Value type: String
 * Default value: 1:2